JohnCoene/waiter/docs/hostess.md

 See `?hostess` for the documentation.

 <Note type='tip'>
-Make sure you include the dependencies with `use_hostess`.
+Make sure you include the dependencies with `useHostess`.
 </Note>

 ## With Waiter